 A New Path Toward Disease Modification

-Unlike traditional treatments that only replace lost dopamine, risvodetinib aims to target the cause of neuronal death itself.
-By restoring the brain’s natural defense systems, c-Abl inhibition may slow or even reverse the progression of Parkinson’s representing a meaningful step toward a true disease-modifying therapy.
+Unlike traditional treatments that only replace lost dopamine, Risvodetinib aims to target the cause of neuronal death itself.
+Recent data from our Phase 2 Trial has confirmed that c-Abl is likely a master regulator of neurodegeneration in Parkinson’s disease. c-Abl activation in neurons and in microglia, what might be viewed as the ‘immune cell of the brain’, drives neurodegeneration by inducing cell death by a variety of mechanisms through a signaling cascade present in both neurons and microglia.
+Risvodetinib restores the brain’s natural defense systems, thus c-Abl inhibition looks like it may reverse the progression of Parkinson’s disease.
+We believe this represents a significant step toward modifying human Parkinson’s disease.
 Risvodetinib blocks both neurodegenerative cell death pathways and neurodegenerative inflammatory pathways, as illustrated in the figure below.

 Understanding the Root Cause

-In Parkinson’s disease, nerve cells, or neurons, that control movement gradually die because a structural protein alpha-synuclein becomes misfolded.
+In Parkinson’s disease, nerve cells, or neurons, that control movement gradually die because a structural protein alpha-synuclein becomes misfolded and internalized by the affected neurons.

-These misfolded proteins are taken up by neurons and activate a stress-response enzyme called c-Abl.
-Once triggered, c-Abl modifies alpha-synuclein to create the toxic, disease-causing form.
-C-Abl also triggers programs of cell death through several mechanisms.
+Once internalized, these misfolded proteins activate a stress-response enzyme called c-Abl.
+Once triggered, c-Abl modifies alpha-synuclein to create the toxic, disease-causing form of the protein.
+This, in turn, triggers programs of cell death through several mechanisms in neurons.

 As a result, mitochondria falter, damaged proteins pile up, and a neuron slowly deteriorates leading to the classic motor symptoms of Parkinson’s disease.
 These processes are represented in the figure below: